skrey/yellow-extensions/webinterface/README.md

 How to create a user account?
 -----------------------------
 The fist option is to create a user account in a web browser.
-Users can create user accounts and change forgotten passwords.
+Users can create user accounts and change passwords.
 The webmaster's email is defined in file `system/config/config.ini`, for example `Email: email@example.com`.

 The second option is to create a user account at the [command line](https://github.com/datenstrom/yellow-plugins/tree/master/commandline).
 Open a terminal window.
 Go to your Yellow installation, where the `yellow.php` is.
 Type `php yellow.php user` followed by email and password.
 You can add  optional name, language, status and home page.
 See example below.